pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 <a href="#heading--upgrade-from-2-8-to-3-0"><h2 id="heading--upgrade-from-2-8-to-3-0">How to upgrade from 2.8 or lower to MAAS 3.0</h2></a>

-If you are running MAAS 2.8 or lower, you must also make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:
+If you are running MAAS 2.8 or lower, you can upgrade directly to MAAS 3.0, but there's a little more work involved.
+You must also make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:

 ```
 lsb_release -a